why-not-try-calmer/openSUSE-docs-revamped-temp/project/dnf.md

 or
  `# dnf repolist all`

-These command will list the unique id and the name of the available repositories. `dnf repolist all` will add an extra status field after every repository listed indicating that the repository is enabled or disabled.
+These commands will list the unique id and the name of the available repositories. `dnf repolist all` will add an extra status field after every repository listed indicating whether the repository is enabled or disabled.

 ### Enable/Disable repository
-Before enabling or disabling a repository it is best to list all out with their current status
+Before enabling or disabling a repository it is best to list all registered repsositories along with their current status:

  `# dnf repolist all`